|Monday, March 4

-The Western Alliance for Quality Transportation Construction (WAQTC), is comprised of representatives of the western states of Alaska, Colorado, Hawaii, Idaho, Montana, New Mexico, Oregon, Texas, Utah, and Washington, and the Western and Central Federal Lands Highway Divisions (WFLHD and CFLHD) of the Federal Highway Administration (FHWA).
+The Western Alliance for Quality Transportation Construction (WAQTC), is comprised of representatives of the western states of Alaska, Colorado, Hawaii, Idaho, Montana, North Dakota, Oregon, Utah, and Washington, and the Western and Central Federal Lands Highway Divisions (WFLHD and CFLHD) of the Federal Highway Administration (FHWA).
 This organization is dedicated to improving the quality of the transportation products and services that we provide.
 The essence of the WAQTC is captured in the WAQTC Mission statement.

 WAQTC is focused in three main areas: Standardizing test methods (WAQTC, AASHTO, and ASTM), accreditation of the Transportation Technician Qualification Program (TTQP), and working together on national programs of significance including research, training, and technology deployment.